 CSO stands for Combined Sewer Overflow.
 In older cities like Seattle, a single pipe carries both sewage from homes and businesses and rainwater from streets and roofs.
 When it rains hard, the pipe fills up.
 When the pipe fills up, the system has two options: back sewage into basements, or open a valve and dump the overflow into the nearest body of water.

 Seattle chose the valve.
-There are dozens of these outfall points scattered along the city's waterways.
+SPU operates 82 CSO outfalls along the city's waterways, and King County operates another 38 serving the bigger drainage basins.
 Each one is a concrete pipe that opens directly into the water.
 When it rains, the pipes open.
 The sewage flows out.

 This is legal.
-It is permitted under a federal consent decree between Seattle and the U.S. Environmental Protection Agency.
-The city has been operating under this consent decree for decades, and the agreement gives the EPA direct authority over how Seattle manages its sewer infrastructure.
+It is permitted under a federal consent decree between Seattle, the EPA, the Department of Justice, and the Washington State Department of Ecology, in force since 2013.
+The agreement gives the federal government direct authority over how Seattle manages its sewer infrastructure.

 Most people in Seattle do not know this.
-The federal government has direct legal authority over the city's sewer system right now, backed by a court order, enforced by the EPA, and financed by $706 million in federal loans that start coming due in July 2026.
+The federal government has direct legal authority over the city's sewer system right now, backed by a court order, enforced by the EPA, and financed by hundreds of millions in federal loans where the EPA is both the regulator and the lender.
 Nobody at City Hall is talking about it.

 A consent decree is a legally binding agreement between a government agency and a party that has been found in violation of federal law.
 In Seattle's case, the city's combined sewer system violates the Clean Water Act by discharging raw sewage into Puget Sound, the Duwamish River, and Lake Washington during rainstorms.

 The consent decree between Seattle and the EPA requires the city to reduce these overflows on a specific timeline.
+The settlement's stated goal is to eliminate approximately 99 percent of the roughly 200 million gallons of untreated sewage the city was discharging annually when the decree was signed.
 If the city fails to comply, the EPA can impose fines, mandate specific infrastructure projects, or take the city to federal court.
-This is not a suggestion.
-It is a court order.
+None of this is optional for the city; it is a standing order of a federal court.

 The practical effect: the EPA has veto power over how Seattle builds and maintains its sewer infrastructure.
 Every major capital project in the drainage system must satisfy the terms of the consent decree.